skellis46/slipbox/two women dancing.md

 The social psychologist Shoshana Zuboff has a strongly Postman-like attitude towards technology.
 In _The Age of Surveillance Capitalism_ (2019) Zuboff describes surveillance capitalism as the "extractive operations in which our personal experiences are scraped and packaged as the means to others’ ends".[@zuboff-2019-age Chapter 1] The purpose of these hidden extractive operations is to predict our future behaviours and to sell those predictions to advertisers.
 Data and advertising rule the world.[@noauthor-2017-world]

 theme of hidden.
-See also Jacobs and hidden.
+See also Jacobs and hidden: [[Jacobs - After Technopoly#^518461]].
 Note also mention of screendance being hidden in plain sight [[Benthaus - This is where we have danced for quite a while#^6caf5d]]

 When we dance with technologies, we dance with profit-making.
 And perhaps we are only ever dancing with technologies?
+See all my notes here from Dance after Lockdown prep, reading and writing (on creative industries, McRobbie, Ladkin, eco-system, etc).
+Contrasts with Lepecki in Singularities.

 This technological filter I have already (and perhaps unjustly) put on these two young people dancing creates one problem that will help frame what is to follow.
 And that is before even a vague discussion about how technology is and can be defined.

 I am already dancing around Martin Heidegger; it is a soft-shoe shuffle.
-Others have danced with him in this publication ...(essentialist view of tech -- see Feenberg who describes lack of clarity as to whether we are discussing attitude towards technology or the design of technologies): [[Feenberg - From Essentialism to Constructivism#^ef59e7]]
+Others have danced with him in this journal over the years ...(essentialist view of tech -- see Feenberg who describes lack of clarity as to whether we are discussing attitude towards technology or the design of technologies): [[Feenberg - From Essentialism to Constructivism#^ef59e7]]

 They were indeed playing, and it likely clear that the technology and particularly the software was also playing them.  infinite game ... but with a brutal and less than benign heartbeat? [[Heidegger's standing reserve]].
 See p.31 of [jacobs-2021-from].
 They become standing reserve for TikTok.
 But I don't want to see it in this way.
 It's too easy, and requires so little effort from me as writer, and you as reader.
 This is the finite game we are all playing as digital technologies predicated on the attention economy play us.